dieghernan/chulapa/docs/collections/_docs/02_config.md

 ## B. Navigation

 ### Navbar
 Configure the navbar and footer of your site.
-This theme supports a two-level navigation structure, and features **three different navbar styles**: `modern`, as a floating button with animation, a **classic sticky-top navbar** or `dual` that would display as `modern` on small and medium devices and a classic navbar on bigger devices.
+This theme supports a two-level navigation structure, and features **three different navbar styles**: `modern`, as a floating button with animation, a **classic sticky-top navbar** or `dual` that would display as `modern` on small devices and as a classic navbar on bigger devices.

 Check this [live demo]({{ "/classic-navbar" | absolute_url }}) of the classic navbar style.